-If a member of the University community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify the University Police Department at 317-788-3333.
+If a member of the University community has reason to believe that a student who resides in on-campus housing is missing, they should immediately notify the University Police Department at 317-788-3333.
 The University Police Department will generate a missing person report and initiate an investigation.